nextpyp/pyp/docs/guide/picking2d.rst

 #.
 Select particles in the current micrograph by clicking on them

 #.
-Navigate to other micrographs in the dataset usng the navigation bar and select more particles as needed
+Navigate to other micrographs in the dataset using the navigation bar and select more particles as needed

 #.
 Open the settings of the :badge:`Pre-processing,badge-secondary` block and go to the **Particle detection** tab